baba219/threat-hunting-labs/labs/thl001-iam-compromise/instructions/en.md

 * Is the actor expected to modify IAM policies?
 * Does the geographic location match normal behavior?
 * Did this event occur shortly after an unusual login?
-* Did this event occur shortly after an unusual login?